emai1/Maze-Project/README.md

 ## Recursive Abstraction
 When I am asked to ( Statement of the problem ), the recursive abstraction can ( Statement of the problem ) after I have moved one position.

+## Base case
+If you are at the treasure, return true

 ## Pseudocode

 ```Java